 Five months after announcing their deal with Yadea and Dachangjiang Group, Gogoro has opened 45 battery-swapping stations in Hangzhou, China.

-The first thing you have to know is that, for Hangzhou locals, not everyone is familiar with Gogoro.
 For the uninitiated, Gogoro is a Taiwanese company known for its battery technologies and scooters.

 They also deal with other manufacturers like Hero, Aeon Motor, PGO, and Yamaha.
 These other manufacturers implement Gogoro’s hot-swappable battery innovations in some of their own vehicular offerings.